Medically reviewed by Kristin Hall, FNP

 If your delayed ejaculation is caused by a lifestyle factor, such as alcohol consumption or a lack of intimacy with your partner, making certain changes to your lifestyle may help:

-If you have difficulty ejaculating, it’s best to talk to your healthcare provider.
+If you have difficulty ejaculating or are experiencing weak ejaculation, it’s best to talk to your healthcare provider.
 You can also talk to a licensed primary care provider online to talk through your symptoms and learn more about the treatment options that may work for you.